 D’ Captain’s Haven and Garden of Gethsemane Mountain Resort

-Everybody in the group ordered porridge with hard-boiled egg.
-Needless to say, the orders arrived at little after 11:00 AM.
+Everybody in the group ordered porridge with a hard-boiled egg.
+Needless to say, the orders arrived a little after 11:00 AM.
 They all ate it faster than they could say bummer.

 After breakfast, the group deemed it not appetizing to wander around the place for much longer.
 Also, there was really nothing to see at that moment but the growing lettuces of different kinds.

 From left: Marlo, Kyle, Bim, Solem, Joy, Pat2, Aren, Kharina, Myka, Lyle, Mark

 Despite the not very pleasant experiences in a previous couple of hours, the group was in high-spirit as they continued their itinerary to Seagull Mountain Resort.
 The resort, although being quite in the border of Davao and Bukidnon, remained cold as always.

 With the 200-peso entrance fee of the resort inclusive of the use of their amenities, the group was able to walk around.

 The group then started bumming.
 Looking around, the place was like the wider version of Camp Sabros in Kapatagan, Digos, Davao del Sur.
 Or maybe it was the other way around.
 Camp Sambros was the mini version of this resort.